ros2/ros2_documentation/source/Installation/Foxy/Windows-Development-Setup.rst

    > choco install -y git

 You will need to append the Git cmd folder ``C:\Program Files\Git\cmd`` to the PATH (you can do this by clicking the Windows icon, typing "Environment Variables", then clicking on "Edit the system environment variables".
-In the resulting dialog, click "Environment Variables", the click "Path" on the bottom pane, then click "Edit" and add the path)
+In the resulting dialog, click "Environment Variables", the click "Path" on the bottom pane, then click "Edit" and add the path).

 You may need to close the cmd prompt and open a new one, but at this point you should be able to run ``git``\ , ``python``\ , and ``cmake``\.